scipy/scipy/doc/source/dev/contributor/contributor_toc.rst

 Unit Tests
 ----------
-- `NumPy/SciPy Testing Guidelines`_ is the definitive guide to writing SciPy unit tests.
+- `NumPy/SciPy Testing Guidelines`_ is the definitive guide to writing unit tests of SciPy code.
 - :ref:`runtests` documents ``runtests.py``, a convenient script for building SciPy and running tests locally.

 .. _docs: